Feedback for airport transfer from Kuala Lumpur Airport to Kuala Lumpur City CenterChuenta

 Organise a private airport transfer

 Ideally, you can book a private Kuala Lumpur airport transfer online prior.
 You will get an instant quote, and you can pay online or directly to the driver.
 The price of the airport taxi is fixed, and there are no hidden charges.
 The flight monitoring and Meet and Greet services are free of charge.
-One-way taxi fare from Kuala Lumpur airport to Kuala Lumpur city centre starts from USD 28 for two passengers.
+You can find the latest prices for a transfer from Kuala Lumpur airport to Kuala Lumpur city centre on the link.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.